Definitions of knowledge: "No false premises" response

-One of the earliest suggested replies to Gettier, and perhaps the most intuitive ways to respond to the Gettier problem, is the "no false premises" response, sometimes also called the "no false lemmas" response.
+One of the earliest suggested replies to Gettier, and perhaps the most intuitive way to respond to the Gettier problem, is the "no false premises" response, sometimes also called the "no false lemmas" response.
 Most notably, this reply was defended by David Malet Armstrong in his 1973 book, Belief, Truth, and Knowledge.
 The basic form of the response is to assert that the person who holds the justified true belief (for instance, Smith in Gettier's first case) made the mistake of inferring a true belief (e.g. "The person who will get the job has ten coins in his pocket") from a false belief (e.g. "Jones will get the job").
 Proponents of this response therefore propose that we add a fourth necessary and sufficient condition for knowledge, namely, "the justified true belief must not have been inferred from a false belief".

 This reply to the Gettier problem is simple, direct, and appears to isolate what goes wrong in forming the relevant beliefs in Gettier cases.
 However, the general consensus is that it fails.
 This is because while the original formulation by Gettier includes a person who infers a true belief from a false belief, there are many alternate formulations in which this is not the case.
 Take, for instance, a case where an observer sees what appears to be a dog walking through a park and forms the belief "There is a dog in the park".
 In fact, it turns out that the observer is not looking at a dog at all, but rather a very lifelike robotic facsimile of a dog.
 However, unbeknownst to the observer, there is in fact a dog in the park, albeit one standing behind the robotic facsimile of a dog.
 Since the belief "There is a dog in the park" does not involve a faulty inference, but is instead formed as the result of misleading perceptual information, there is no inference made from a false premise.
 It therefore seems that while the observer does in fact have a true belief that her perceptual experience provides justification for holding, she does not actually know that there is a dog in the park.
 Instead, she just seems to have formed a "lucky" justified true belief.